 - 1 cup of shredded cheese

-- 1 cup of coarsely broken tortilla chips
+- 1 cup of coarsely broken tortilla chips, or the smaller rounds

-Put into a 2 quart casserole, sprinkle with cheese and tortilla chips and bake 5 to 10 minutes until cheese is melted.
+Put into a 2 quart casserole, sprinkle with tortilla chips and cheese and bake 5 to 10 minutes until cheese is melted.
 Serve with toppings such as lettuce and sour cream if desired.

 Let’s talk about how to save money/time on this recipe: